 Field trips are taken to enrich the curriculum.
 Classes periodically visit museums, landmarks, and other educational destinations around the city.
 Permission slips are sent home prior to each trip indicating date, amount, and any special information.
 All due dates and timelines will be strictly enforced.
 Students not adhering to the timelines will not be permitted to participate in the field trip.
 If a student's behavior causes a safety concern, the field trip money will be refunded.
 An alternate plan will be made for the student to remain at school.
 All school volunteers and field trip chaperones must pass an annual background check or receive clearance based on the results of the badge issued by the front office.
 Please speak with the office for more specific information.
-A parent/legal guardian who would like to chaperone is expected to have a current background check on receive clearance based on the results of the FBI at your own expense.
+A parent/legal guardian who would like to chaperone is expected to have a current background check on record with the office from an accredited agency such as NOPD or the FBI at your own expense.
 Siblings or other children are not permitted to attend while volunteering in classrooms or on field trips.
 Chaperones must remain with the group at all times, and follow the guidelines set forth by the coordinating teacher.